Firefighting Foam

 PFAS exposure has been linked to various cancers, including testicular, kidney, prostate, and non-Hodgkin’s lymphoma.
 The National Institute of Environmental Health Sciences and the International Agency for Research on Cancer (IARC) have both identified a significant connection.
 If you’ve been affected, it’s crucial to seek legal advice.
 Our experienced attorneys at Gallon, Takacs, and Boissoneault can review your medical records and help you determine if filing a case is in your best interest.

-It’s unacceptable for firefighters to face health problems caused by exposure to firefighting foam.
-If you’ve encountered AFFF and suffered health issues, you may be entitled to compensation.
-Our skilled attorneys specialize in cases involving AFFF exposure and can guide you through the legal process.
+Firefighters should not have to suffer from health problems from firefighting foam exposure.
+You may be entitled to compensation if you have encountered AFFF and experienced health issues.
+Our skilled attorneys specialize in cases involving AFFF exposure and are ready to guide you through the legal process.
 Contact Gallon, Takacs, and Boissoneault today, and let us fight for the justice you deserve.